fireflycons/Firefly.EmbeddedResourceLoader/README.md

 # API Documentation and Further Examples

-This can be found on the [documentstion site](https://fireflycons.github.io/Firefly-EmbeddedResourceLoader)
+This can be found on the [documentation site](https://fireflycons.github.io/Firefly-EmbeddedResourceLoader)